The Trailhead

 I would be thrilled if you took some time to view these photos.
 If you have any questions about them, don’t hesitate to reach out!

 I began writing Field Notes in earnest in May of 2023.
-New issues are published on Sunday mornings.
 This post gives you a good overview of the first year of Field Notes and a few adventures I took before starting the blog-

 I took the adventure stories from the first season of Field Notes and re-worked it into a PDF ebook.
 This removes all of the extra (dated) info, email headers, subscribe buttons, etc, and presents the material in a much more pleasing format.
 It might be worthwhile printing it out?
 However you want to read it, here it is as a free gift-